ab10io/sso/README.md

         * Output: 2
         * Explanation: S after processing becomes "bc".

 2. The function stringManipulation has been defined in the driver.cpp file, you are required to complete it.
 You should use the stack operation from the stater code as and when required.
-Call it on all the above test case(as well as the ones you generate) and show that it works.
+Test your code on the test cases provided (as well as the ones you generate) ensure it works.

 3. **Test your function** to make sure that it works in every case, no matter what list is passed in.
 <div style="page-break-after: always;"></div>